joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

 #Observables and Scope Chains in CanJS
 It is often the most powerful parts of a framework that create confusion for new developers.
 These elements, when comprehended, frequently become the favorite tools of the developers using the framework.
-Angular's directives are a well-known example of this.
 In CanJS, two things that can seem a bit mistifying to the new developer are Observables and Shared Scopes.

 ##Observables
 If you're already familiar with the Observer pattern, you can skip ahead to [Implementing](#Implementing).